ivpusic/co-foreach/README.md

 co-foreach
 ==========

-Run generator function in forEach function callback for each element in array
+Run generator function in each forEach loop callback for each element in array

 ### Installation